 “It’s almost impossible for the average person to consume too much protein in a day,” she says.

-An image of macros for weight loss
+An illustrated image of a pie chart depicting macros for weight loss

-There is a spectrum of protein recommendations based on several factors, as the Mayo Clinic states that anywhere between 10% to 35% of your overall caloric intake should come from protein.
+There is a spectrum of protein recommendations based on several factors, as the Mayo Clinic16 states that anywhere between 10% to 35% of your overall caloric intake should come from protein.
 Put another way, on the lower end of the spectrum, a sedentary adult should get 0.8 grams of protein per kilogram of bodyweight, while highly active adults generally shouldn’t exceed 2 grams of protein per kilogram of bodyweight.

 The Mayo Clinic offers these recommendations: